katiarp/School_District_Analysis/README.md

 The following image shows the total schools, their budget, average scores and percentage and the district's students overall passing percentage.

+**District summary**
 ![Image_name](Images/district_summary_df.png)

-The school board wanted to look at the breakdown by school of the above summary to see trends and patterns for particular schools.
+The school board wanted to look at the breakdown by school of the above summary to see trends and patterns.

+**Per school summary**
 ![Image_name](Images/per_school_summary_df.png)

+Additionally, the board asked for the following data:  Both top and bottom five performing schools based on overall passing percentage; math and reading scores by grade; school performance based on budget per student, on school size and type of school.

-Top five schools
+**Top five schools**
 ![Image_name](Images/top_schools.png)

-5 less perfoming schools
+**Top bottom schools**
 ![Image_name](Images/bottom_schools.png)

 **math scores by grade**
 ![Image_name](Images/math_scores_by_grade.png)

 **reading scores by grade**
 ![Image_name](Images/reading_scores_by_grade.png)

-**School performance based on the budget per student**
+**Performance based on the budget per student**
 ![Image_name](Images/spending_summary.png)

-**School performance based on the school size**
+**Performance based on the school size**
 ![Image_name](Images/scores_by_school_size.png)

-**School performance based on the type of school**
+**performance based on the type of school**
 ![Image_name](Images/scores_by_school_type.png)

 # Challenge

+The school board noticed evidence of academic dishonesty at Thomas High School.
+Grades for reading and math in ninth grade may had been tampered with.
+They asked to remove these grades from the data and re-run the analysis.
+To do this I replaced all the ninth graders' scores with NaNs and kept the rest of the data unmodified.

+After removing both math and reading scores of 9th grade students from THS, the passing math percentage dropped by only 2 tenths of a point, while the overall passing percentage dropped a mere 1 tenth of a point.
+From a district perspective, this difference may be negligible.

-**district summary challenge**
+**New district summary challenge**
 ![Image_name](Images/district_summary_challenge.png)